trevorcook/envth/README.md

 ## Minimal Example

-Save the following code to a file, `env-1.nix`, then launch `nix-shell env-1.nix`.
+Copy and paste the following into the command line.
+It creates a file, `env-1.nix`, in the current directory and launches a nix shell.
+You might want to create and move to a new directory first.

 ```
+cat >env-1.nix <<'EOF'
 let
-  # Source from Github
   env-th-src = builtins.fetchGit {
       url = https://github.com/trevorcook/env-th.git ;
-      rev = "ec9267eec506f3f4e8348a8c73892b7398865507"; };
+      rev = "b1671be9bae23a14f5b74f4cf9ed82d736caa268"; };
-  # An overlay to to include env-th
   env-th-overlay = self: super: { env-th = import env-th-src self super; };
-  # import nixpkgs extended to include env-th
   nixpkgs = import <nixpkgs> { overlays = [ env-th-overlay ]; };
 in
 { env-th ? nixpkgs.env-th }: with env-th;